 Oregon Gov. Kate Brown signed a bill on Thursday that will require state police to conduct closer investigations of missing and murdered Indigenous women.
-Luhui Whitebear, PhD Candidate in the Women, Gender and Sexuality Studies program at Oregon State University testified for the bill and has been involved in advocacy work around Indigenous women in both academic and activist roles.
+Luhui Whitebear, PhD Candidate in the Women, Gender and Sexuality Studies program at Oregon State University testified for the bill and been involved in advocacy work around Indigenous women in both academic and activist roles.

 Whitebear has been working with Laura John, City of Portland’s Tribal Liaison, and Deborah Maytubee Denton-Shipman, founder of Missing and Murdered Indigenous People of the United States, among other people over the past year on advocacy and activism on Indigenous women.
 She has also been offering testimonies about the importance of this bill titled, “Relating to missing Native American women; and declaring an emergency,” and the impact it can make.